-Passing grades are B- and higher for all D.Min. courses, the mini-project seminar, and the integrative project.
-One grade of C leads to a meeting of the student with the faculty advisor and related academic dean.
+Passing grades are B- and higher for all DMin courses, the mini-project seminar, and the integrative project.
+One grade of C leads to a meeting between the student, their faculty advisor, and the academic dean.
 A second grade of C requires the Committee on Academic Programs to vote on whether the student may continue in the program.
 A third grade of C results in automatic dismissal from the program.
 Students who receive a grade below C are dismissed from the program unless the Committee on Academic Programs votes otherwise.